University of Toronto Profile

 Housing and Transportation

 Residence is guaranteed for all new full-time students entering their first year of university in an undergraduate program, as long as you’ve indicated your interest in residence by the deadline.
-Whether you are a first-year or returner, undergraduate or graduate, single or with a family, U of T student at St. George, Scarborough or Mississauga, there are housing options for you.
+Whether you’re a first-year or returner, undergraduate or graduate, single or with a family, at St. George, Scarborough or Mississauga, there are housing options for you.

 Whether you live in residence or off campus, finding a place to eat is made easier with the university’s meal plans, which give you access to both on- and off-campus vendors.
 Check out U of T’s meal plans and prices.

-Getting to and around the U of T’s campuses is made easy by public transportation.
-The Toronto Transit Commission (TTC) weaves throughout the downtown areas of U of T while Mississauga Transit serves UTM.
-For example, there are four subway stations near the St. George campus and streetcar stops nearby, intercampus transportation services, convenient parking, well-lit walkways, and lots of bike paths and racks.
+Getting to and around U of T’s campuses is made easy by public transportation.
+The Toronto Transit Commission (TTC) weaves throughout the downtown areas of U of T, while Mississauga Transit serves UTM.
+For example, there are 4 subway stations near the St. George campus and streetcar stops nearby, intercampus transportation services, convenient parking, well-lit walkways and lots of bike paths and racks.

-The TTC offers a Post-Secondary Student TTC Metropass that must be accompanied by the authorized postsecondary TTC Student Photo ID card; contact the University of Toronto Students’ Union website to purchase the metropass.
-Go Transit offers reduced fares to full-time university students with a Go Student ID card.
-You can get your Go Student ID card at the TCard office with a valid TCard.
+The TTC offers a Post-Secondary Student TTC Metropass that must be accompanied by the authorized postsecondary TTC Student Photo ID card; contact the University of Toronto Students’ Union to purchase the metropass.
+GO Transit offers reduced fares to full-time university students with a GO Student ID card.
+You can get your GO Student ID card at the TCard Office with a valid TCard.

-Wellness in mind, body, and spirit is important to your success at university.
-The Health and Wellness Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you
+Wellness in mind, body and spirit is important to your success at university.
+The Health and Wellness Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+The following are some of the services available to you